bio-tools/biotoolsDocs/curators_guide.rst

 - `guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#id100>`_ for EDAM annotations in general
 - `guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#guidelines-per-tool-type>`_ specific to individual `types of tools <https://github.com/bio-tools/biotoolsSchemaDocs/blob/master/information_requirement.rst#tool-types>`_

+Each individual guideline is organised into sections as follows:

+- **Automatically verified** guidelines are checked as part of automated QC performed periodically by the bio.tools system
+- **Manually verified** guidelines are checked as part of manual QC performed by bio.tools admin
+- **Other** guidelines are not verified but should still be followed

 .. note::
+   - entries in which all attributes pass both the automated and manual checks will be labelled as "Verified" (and stamped with data of verification and last update).
-    For curation advice or to make suggestions about these guidelines please `get in touch with us <mailto:registry-support@elixir-dk.org>`_.
+   - for curation advice or to make suggestions about these guidelines please `get in touch with us <mailto:registry-support@elixir-dk.org>`_.

 Summary